-One important remark is that all these research efforts must be done in the short and medium-term timeframe in order to obtain market introduction from 2030 onwards, and become mass market afterwards, progressively towards 2050.
+One important remark is that all these research efforts must be done in the short and mediumterm timeframe in order to obtain market introduction from 2030 onwards, and become mass market afterwards, progressively towards 2050.
 So, there is a direct link between the research work to be done during the 9th EU Framework Programme and the achievement of the transport objectives of the ERTRAC Vision for 2050.
+ERTRAC also calls for a well-balanced funding programme addressing the different levels of research and development activities: from fundamental and long-term research to applied research and up to support for deployment.
+Supporting implementation of innovative products and services will have a key role for topics like electrification and automation, where user involvement and testing in real conditions are critical aspects.
+European pre-competitive collaborative research has a very high added-value because it brings together the many private and public stakeholders who are involved in transport: working together, developing partnerships, and implementing cross-sectoral collaboration are important assets to speed-up the innovation process in Europe.